kiks2022/aapl-advanced-python-analysis/README.md

 Anyone can plot `Close` vs. `Date`.
 That's not analysis, that's tracing.
 This project goes further:

 - **It cleans before it trusts.** Missing values get time-aware interpolation, not lazy mean-fills.
 Duplicate rows get evicted, not ignored.
-- **It quantifies risk, not just price.** A 30-day rolling, annualized volatility feature reveals that AAPL doesn't drift calmly upward — it clusters into nervous stretches and quiet stretches, like most equities do.
+- **It quantifies risk, not just price.** A 30-day rolling volatility feature reveals that AAPL doesn't drift calmly upward — it clusters into nervous stretches and quiet stretches, like most equities do.
 - **It lets the moving averages argue with each other.** The 7-day MA reacts like caffeine.
 The 30-day MA responds like patience.
 Where they cross is where the story usually turns.
 - **It doesn't average away the outliers.** A +15% day and a −9% day are two of the most important rows in this dataset — and they get treated that way, not diluted into a mean.